What’s the best way to hold a pencil? The answer varies depending on age but it's important to develop a functional grip by the time school starts.

-Finger isolation is the ability to use one finger at a time.
+What is finger isolation?
+It’s the ability to use one finger at a time.
 When babies begin using their hands, all their fingers move together at once - most of us are familiar with the full-fist grasp of a new baby around our own fingers.
 As they grow, babies begin to learn how to move individual fingers.
 At around 10 months they begin to use their index finger to point and to push buttons.

 Try these simple ways to develop finger isolation while having fun:

-- Sing nursery rhymes with finger wiggling actions, like Incey Wincey Spider and Twinkle Twinkle
+Sing nursery rhymes with finger wiggling actions, like Incey Wincey Spider and Twinkle Twinkle.

 Sing One, Two, Three, Four, Five, Once I Caught a Fish Alive.

-- Make finger prints using paint or play dough.
+Make fingerprints using paint or play dough.

-- Make finger puppets
+Make finger puppets

-Pincer grip is the pressing together of the index finger and thumb.
-First developed around 12 months, it is used to pick up small objects.
+The pincer grip is the pressing together of the index finger and thumb.
+It first develops around 12 months,and is used to pick up small objects.
 Think of that slow, deliberate effort to pick up finger food.
-Older children use the pincer grip in a host of everyday actions, from tying laces and putting hair slides in, to sticking down pieces of collage.
-And it is the forerunner of the tripod grip, which, with the addition of the middle finger, is how we grip a pencil.
-Encouraging early confidence and strength with their pincer grip, makes the complicated business of learning to write much easier for children.
+Older children use the pincer grip in a host of everyday actions, from tying laces and putting hair slides in, to sticking down pieces of collage [LINK] And it is the forerunner of the tripod grip (which, with the addition of the middle finger, is how we grip a pencil.
+More on this in a moment.)

 Ideas for pincer grip practice:

-- Rolling balls of play dough between finger and thumb helps to develop greater control after the basic movement is accomplished.
+Rolling balls of playdough between finger and thumb helps to develop greater control after the basic movement is accomplished.

 The tripod grip uses the thumb and index finger along with the middle finger.
 It’s the most commonly used grip and is used for some of life’s most important tasks, from holding cutlery and drinking cups, to wiping surfaces and drawing.
-It’s also the grip that helps children maintain a straight-ish line when they start to write, as the middle finger guides the pencil across the page.
+It’s also the grip that helps children maintain a straight-ish line when they start writing, as the middle finger guides the pencil across the page.